-If you’re a traditional website analytics analyst, and meet some data anlysts who do analytics at (randomly saying…) Zynga, it is very likely that the tools, infrastructures, analytical approach are totally different.
+If you’re a traditional website analytics analyst and meet some data analysts who do analytics at (randomly saying…) Zynga, it is very likely that the tools, infrastructures, analytical approach are totally different.
 That’s not a bad thing, it just means more fun stuff to learn. :)

 This difference is already setting the landscape differently in terms of skill sets required to do the job, data tracking environment, reporting practices, etc.